-The publishing world has changed radically since I began working in it more than thirty years ago.
+The publishing world has changed radically since I began working in it more than forty years ago.
 Then, an author largely had two choices for getting published: be offered a contract by a major publisher in New York City or pay (frequently a lot of money) to be published by a vanity press.
 Today, small independent publishers abound.
-Self-publishing (the old vanity press) has grown exponentially—nearly 400,000 self-published books were published in 2013, a 59 percent increase over 2011—and although writers who go that route can still spend a large amount of money, they also have the option of putting an e-book up on Amazon for no cost.
-Whichever way an author chooses to go now, she will need to do more work in order for her book to have the best chance of success.
+Self-publishing (the old vanity press) has grown exponentially—in 2020, 43 percent of the total new books published were self-published—and although writers who go that route can still spend a large amount of money, they also have the option of putting an e-book up on Amazon for no cost.
+Whichever way an author chooses to go, she will need to do more work in order for her book to have the best chance of success.

-Whether you want to be represented by a literary agent who will pitch your book to a major publisher or be published by a small independent press, you will need to write a query letter.
-(A great source for finding an agent or publisher is Jeff Herman’s Guide to Book Publishers, Editor, & Literary Agents, most recently updated in 2013.)
+Whether you want to be represented by a literary agent who will pitch your book to major publishers or be published by a small independent press, you will need to write a query letter.
 Different agents and publishers have different submission requirements, so make sure you check what those requirements are before you submit.
 But the standard submission includes a query letter.
 Even published authors will swear that writing an engaging query letter is one of the hardest things they’ve ever written.
 Except for a synopsis.
-Synopses can be equally difficult and are frequently a required part of the submission process too.
+Synopses can be equally difficult and are frequently a required part of the submission process.

 If you choose to self-publish, there are other aspects of your book that you will need to deal with.
 Specifically, back cover copy and, for the front cover, both the design and any promotional blurbs.